UnionInternationalCheminsdeFer/OSDM/spec/common-data-structures.md

 The allocator must ensure that it is clear for the customer that no common contract was established.

-##### SEPARATE_TICKET Model

-This `SEPARATE_TICKET` model is the model for not combining the fares in one ticket, so the rules applied for this ticket are exactly the rules defined by the carrier in the fare data.
-The allocator can form a common contract for the whole journey.

 ##### CLUSTERING Model

 The `CLUSTERING` model tries to simplify conditions and fares for the customer but sacrifices a part of